dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 That seems like nullable types are basically useless.
 They have no methods and you can't get away from them.
-Don't worry, we have a whole suite of features to learn to help you move values from the nullable half over to the other side that we will get to soon.
+Don't worry, we have a whole suite of features to help you move values from the nullable half over to the other side that we will get to soon.

 ### Top and bottom